Androz2091/discord-giveaways/README.md

 -   **options.newBonusEntries**: the new BonusEntry objects (for example, to change the amount of entries).
 -   **options.newLastChance**: the new options for the last chance system.
 Will get merged with the existing object, if there.

-**Note**: to reduce giveaway duration, define `addDuration` with a negative number!
-For example `addDuration: -5000` will reduce giveaway duration by 5 seconds!
+**Note**: to reduce giveaway duration, define `addTime` with a negative number!
+For example `addTime: -5000` will reduce giveaway duration by 5 seconds!

 ### Delete a giveaway